cleesmith/python_learning/README.md

 less latency.

 > Note that this setup is **not very secure**, but hey, I'm mostly watching a cat that's prowling around for food.
+Not a lot of evil doers up here in the mountains.

 ### scapy